 Due to the asynchronous format of most online classes, students don’t have set log-in times.
-But these are not self-paced online courses either, meaning weekly assignments must be submitted on time.
+However, these are not self-paced online courses either, meaning weekly assignments must be submitted on time.
 Students are advised to set aside time every week to comply with the academic requirements.

 Internship opportunities are available in addition to the academic coursework.
 These are intended for real-world experience of teaching math aside from being part of licensure requirements.